Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan

-To further evaluate the robustness of this approach, we conducted the same analysis using the FOS cohort.
+To further evaluate the robustness, we conducted the same analysis using the FOS cohort.
 Similarly, the AUC coefficients for the imputed and observed datasets in FOS were closely aligned, further supporting the reliability of the imputation process across different cohorts.
-A detailed summary of the FOS results is provided in the Supplementary Materials (\hyperref[S.8]{S.8}).
+A detailed summary of the FOS results is provided in Supplementary Materials~\ref{supp:Imputation_Results}.